This article is about the biggest city and state capital town/city of Hawaii, inside the county of Honolulu.

 Honolulu City & County of Honolulu official site

-Honolulu - Capitals of former nations - Census-designated places in Honolulu County, Hawaii - County seats in Hawaii - Populated places established in 1809 - Populated places on Oahu - Port metros/cities and suburbs in Hawaii - Cities in Hawaii - Populated places in Honolulu County, Hawaii - Enumeration county divisions
+Categories: Honolulu - Capitals of former nations - Census-designated places in Honolulu County, Hawaii - County seats in Hawaii - Populated places established in 1809 - Populated places on Oahu - Port metros/cities and suburbs in Hawaii - Cities in Hawaii - Populated places in Honolulu County, Hawaii - Enumeration county divisions